Mexborough Power Station: Closure

+The site today

 The site today is the Shimmer housing estate, areas of which were proposed to be demolished to make way for a 62 ft high viaduct as part of a new railway infrastructure dubbed HS2, which was intended to make commuting times to London faster.
 Many homes were purchased by HS2 with residents being left in negative equity.

 However, in November 2021 it was confirmed by the Government that the 'Eastern Leg' of HS2 would not be constructed, with the line terminating at East Midlands Parkway, ultimately meaning that the compulsory purchasing of homes on the Shimmer estate was not required.